daniel-isidro/master_kschool/master_class_33.md

 * **Dropout**

-On every iteration random neurons are turned off, so smaller models get trained, and later they are put together
+On every iteration random neurons are turned off, so smaller models get trained, and later they are put together.
+This helps reducing the overfitting

+Better to use Dropout near the last layers

+Dropout rate = 0.3 -> turns off 30 % of neurons